Nepetalactone: Duration and efficacy variation

 Nepetalactones affect domestic cats via nasal mucosa.
 Oral ingestion has no effects.
 They induce noticeable behavioral effects in about two thirds of adult cats.
 However, all cats are probably affected by them, but the effects in one third of adult cats are less visible.
 Nepetalactones do not noticeably affect kittens that are less than three months old.
 Their effects also tend to be less pronounced in neutered cats in comparison to non-neutered cats, but not significantly.

 The effects of nepetalactones begin quickly in domestic cats, and last for 5 to 15 minutes.
 Cats develop drug tolerance towards nepetalactones after exposure.
 The tolerance lasts for a few hours.

 Lions (Panthera leo) and jaguars (Panthera onca) are sensitive to nepetalactones.
 Their effects can last in them for up to 60 minutes.
 They also affect leopards (Panthera pardus).
-They do not affect tigers (Panthera tigris), bobcats (Lynx rufus), cougars (Puma concolor) or oncillas (Leopardus tigrinus).
+Species exhibiting overall lesser to no sensitivity include tigers (Panthera tigris), bobcats (Lynx rufus), cougars (Puma concolor) or oncillas (Leopardus tigrinus).